geonnave/blog/content/posts/browsemian-rhapsody.md

 he's just a poor dev from a poor company spare his app from this monstrosity

-Error high, so slow, will you let me code!
+Error high, very slow, will you let me code!
 Vanilla! no, we will not let you code (let him code!)
 Vanilla! we will not let you code (let him code!)
 Vanilla! we will not let you code (let him code!)